gipplab/LaCASt/CONTRIBUTING.md

 #### The IDE
 We are working with IntelliJ.
 If you download the project you should be able to open it directly with IntelliJ.
 Note that it is a maven project.
-To try out if everything work, navigate to the submodule `interpreter.core` and to the package `gov.nist.drmf.interpreter.examlples`.
+To try out if everything work, navigate to the submodule `interpreter.core` and to the package `gov.nist.drmf.interpreter.examples`.
 Here you can find `MLP.java`.
 Run this class to check if everything works.

 #### Push changes